ktorio/ktor-documentation/topics/server-typed-auth.md

 ## Make authentication optional {id="optional"}

-Use `authenticateWithOptional()` when a route should serve both signed-in and anonymous callers.
-Inside the block, read `call.principalOrNull`:
+Use the `authenticateWithOptional()` function when a route should serve both signed-in and anonymous callers.
+Inside the block, read:

 ```kotlin
 routing {